A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 On weekends, Ginza’s main shopping avenue, Chuo Dori, becomes a pedestrian paradise.

-Top tip: For tech enthusiasts (like us), don’t miss BicCamera Yurakucho Store, just a 3-minute walk from Ginza’s main shopping streets.
+Our top tip: For tech enthusiasts (like us), don’t miss BicCamera Yurakucho Store, just a 3-minute walk from Ginza’s main shopping streets.
 BicCamera is one of Japan’s most famous electronics retailers, and this particular branch is the largest BicCamera outlet in Japan.

 11. Dive into Shinjuku Golden Gai’s bars